realworldocaml/book/book/concurrent-programming/README.md

     copy_blocks buffer r w
 ```

-Bind is used in the code to sequence the operations: first, we call
+Bind is used in the code to sequence the operations, with a `bind`
+marking each place we wait.

-`Reader.read` to get a block of input.
-Then, when that's complete and if a
+- First, we call `Reader.read` to get a block of input.
-new block was returned, we write that block to the writer.
-Finally, we wait
+- When that's complete and if a new block was returned, we write that
+  block to the writer.
-until the writer's buffers are flushed, waiting on the deferred returned by
+- Finally, we wait until the writer's buffers are flushed, at which
-`Writer.flushed`, at which point we recurse.
-If we hit an end-of-file
+  point we recurse.

-condition, the loop is ended.
-The deferred returned by a call to
+If we hit an end-of-file condition, the loop is ended.
+The deferred
-`copy_blocks` becomes determined only once the end-of-file condition is hit.
+returned by a call to `copy_blocks` becomes determined only once the
-[end-of-file condition]{.idx}
+end-of-file condition is hit.  [end-of-file condition]{.idx}

 One important aspect of how `copy_blocks` is written is that it provides
 *pushback*, which is to say that if the process can't make progress